leojuriolli7/t3-blog/README.md

 | Parsing markdown on the client | After parsing markdown on the server |
 |--------|--------|
 | ![Screenshot from 2023-03-29 23-46-02](https://user-images.githubusercontent.com/100495707/228715389-f1206b83-ae93-4e1f-b5af-d18bb1356e5d.png) | ![Screenshot from 2023-03-29 23-47-33](https://user-images.githubusercontent.com/100495707/228715384-b8cee082-a162-4d9e-a0f6-1a1f791242a1.png)  |

-I truncate the HTML (Limit it to 250 characters) to reduce the size of the DOM and avoid sending unnecessary HTML to the client.
-It is also parsed before being sent to the client, adjusting for Search Engine Optimizations.
-[Read more here.](https://github.com/leojuriolli7/t3-blog/commit/2ce73b4df034c05180211aac07c70a4323a7cf1e#diff-1ee892b507c8886a683fe2e7011d58a1eb69dd233ceb47fc65ad62d8e97e1f9eR30-R56)

 ## Overcoming T3 Stack limitations
 tRPC [does not support `multipart/form-data`](https://github.com/trpc/trpc/discussions/658#discussioncomment-998746), so file uploads could not be done reliably inside the tRPC router.
 For that reason, I decided to use the AWS SDK, S3 buckets and presigned URLs, a very safe and reliable method of uploading files.